-I also recommend some net worth communities like NetworthShare to track your networth publicily.
-You don't have to share your real name or anything.
+I also recommend some net worth communities like NetworthShare to track your net worth publicly.
+You don’t have to share your real name or anything.
 Create a username and start entering your assets and liabilities every month.

 Your goal should be to have LOTS of ASSETS and very few liabilities.

-Owning nothing means you don't have to spend your paycheck servicing debt on purchases made in the past.
-This frees up cashflow and increases your savings/investments much faster.
+Owing nothing means you don’t have to spend your paycheck servicing debt on purchases made in the past.
+This frees up cash flow and increases your savings/investments much faster.

 My recommendation is to build your emergency fund in a separate account from your regular checking & savings.

 Because you won’t be able to easily spend the money.
 Making it difficult to access gives the cash time to build up and provide a nice financial cushion for yourself.